 Jay proudly served 20 years in the United States Air Force.
 He received two Meritorious Service Medals while in service.
 The Air Force has taken him all over the world, including multiple combat tours in Iraq, four years in Germany and a year in South Korea.
 He holds a Bachelor of Science from Embry-Riddle Aeronautical University and a Master’s Degree of Business Management from Webster University with a Lean Six Sigma Black Belt Certification.
 He currently works as VP of Texas Operations at EconoChannel West, Inc.

 Marianne served 30 years as a professor and researcher.
 She received the Distinguished Professor Award, published numerous articles/book chapters, and received many grant awards.
 She has made international and national presentations for the International Association of Violence, Abuse and Trauma and the American Research Association.
 While serving at the University, she and her students conducted service projects for military personnel stationed in Kosovo, Iraq, and Afghanistan.
 Her father gave her a Welch pony at age 5, and she has spent a lifetime of showing ponies, and partnering with them as therapy teams to promote the highest quality of life for children and adults.

-Bob is a University of Houston graduate who has spent over 30 years helping people overcome obstacles that have kept them from achieving their full potential.
-His ultimate goal is to provide Veterans and their families the skills necessary to help resolve conflict and create positive, real life solutions through the horse-human connection.
+Dr. Bob is a University of Houston graduate who has spent over 30 years helping people overcome obstacles that have kept them from achieving their full potential.
+His ultimate goal is to provide veterans and their families the skills necessary to help resolve conflict and create positive, real life solutions through the horse-human connection.
 Known as Scuba Bob, Bob is also a scuba instructor and avid outdoorsman.

-Great listeners who are honest 100% of the time.
+Non-judgmental listeners who are honest 100% of the time.